Key terms: It would be helpful to start by explaining some key terms used in this policy:

 - Statistical analysis to help us manage our business, e.g. in relation to our financial performance, customer base, product range or other efficiency measures: For our legitimate interests or those of a third party, i.e. to be as efficient as we can so we can deliver the best service to you at the best price

 - Preventing unauthorised access and modifications to systems: For our legitimate interests or those of a third party, i.e. to prevent and detect criminal activity that could be damaging for you and/or us.
-To comply with our legal and regulatory obligations
+To comply with our legal and regulator obligations

-- Updating and enhancing customer records: To perform our contract with you or to take steps at your request before entering into a contract.
-To comply with our legal and regulatory obligations.
-For our legitimate interests or those of a third party, e.g. making sure that we can keep in touch with our customers about existing orders and new products
+- Updating and enhancing customer records: To perform our contract with you or to take steps at your request before entering into a contract To comply with our legal and regulatory obligations For our legitimate interests or those of a third party, e.g. making sure that we can keep in touch with our customers about existing orders and new products

-- Statutory returns: To comply with our legal and regulatory obligations
+- Statutory returns: To comply with our legal and regulatory obligations.

 - Ensuring safe working practices, staff administration and assessments: To comply with our legal and regulatory obligations.
 For our legitimate interests or those of a third party, eg to make sure we are following our own internal procedures and working efficiently so we can deliver the best service to you

-- Marketing our services to: existing and former customers; third parties who have previously expressed an interest in our services; third parties with whom we have had no previous dealings: For our legitimate interests or those of a third party, i.e. to promote our business to existing and former customers
+- Marketing our services to: existing and former customers; third parties who have previously expressed an interest in our services; third parties with whom we have had no previous dealings.
+For our legitimate interests or those of a third party, i.e. to promote our business to existing and former customers

 Where we process special category personal data, we will also ensure we are permitted to do so under data protection laws, eg: